-Exhibit 10 illustrates the strong performance of small cap stocks in the late 1970s and early 1980s.
-During the last half of the 1990s large cap stocks surged.
-Since the early 2000s, large and small cap stocks have largely moved together.
-Exhibit 11 reports a higher return for large stocks compared to small stocks over the entire 45-year period, and large stocks have experienced much less volatility.
-Our conclusion is to use the same expected return for large and small cap stocks and, without a difference in expected return, we recommend that a single U.S. equity asset class be used for asset allocation forecasting and that equity return and risk assumptions represent the entire capitalization weighted U.S. equity market.
+Exhibit 10 illustrates the strong performance of small-cap stocks in the late 1970s and early 1980s.
+During the last half of the 1990s large-cap stocks surged.
+Since the early 2000s through 2015, large- and small-cap stocks largely moved together.
+More recently, large-cap stocks have outperformed, primarily due to the Magnificent 7 phenomenon.
+Exhibit 11 reports a higher return for large stocks compared to small stocks over the entire 46-year period, and large stocks have experienced much less volatility.
+Our conclusion is to use the same expected return for large- and small-cap stocks and, without a difference in expected return, we recommend that a single US equity asset class be used for asset allocation forecasting and that equity return and risk assumptions represent the entire capitalization weighted US equity market.

-Non-U.S. Equity (Developed Markets)
+Non-US Equity (Developed Markets)

-Cliffwater is assuming a 6.95% return for non-U.S. stocks, the same as for U.S. stocks.
-Studies of the major global stock markets, which date back over a century, show that the non-U.S. markets perform no better than the U.S. market when returns are measured over long periods of time.
-In fact, the U.S. market was the best performing market of all the developed stock markets during the prior century.
+Cliffwater is assuming a 7.10% return for non-US stocks, 0.60% below our return assumption for US stocks.
+Studies of the major global stock markets, which date back over a century, show that the non-US markets perform no better than the US market when returns are measured over long periods of time.
+In fact, the US market was the best-performing market of all the developed stock markets during the prior century.

-Exhibit 12 illustrates the similar long-term performance of U.S. stocks (S&P 500) and non-U.S. stocks (MSCI EAFE) starting December 31, 1969, the longest period for which MSCI EAFE returns are available.
-The graph clearly shows a consistent and higher trajectory for U.S. stocks.
+Exhibit 12 illustrates the long-term performance of US stocks (S&P 500) and non-US stocks (MSCI EAFE) starting December 31, 1969, the longest period for which MSCI EAFE returns are available.
+The graph clearly shows a consistent and higher trajectory for US stocks.
 EAFE stocks, by comparison, have been on a lower trajectory since the early 1990s, consistent with long-term differences in earnings growth.